CASCADIA SUPER GRAVEL RACE GUIDE

 How will the course be marked:

 Great questions, we'll be marking the course with 8"x8" neon pink arrow signs, similar to past years.
-However we still strongly recommend that riders download the route from RWGPS and use a handle bar mounted gamin or phone as a safety precaution.
+However we still strongly recommend (Like, STRONGLY) that riders download the route from RWGPS and use a handle bar mounted gamin or phone as a safety precaution.